johnnyoshika/llm-notebooks/README.md

 ## Sniff HTTP Requests

-To sniff HTTP requests in Fiddler, we need to get http requests in Python to use the Windows Certificate Store.
+To sniff HTTP requests in Fiddler or Proxyman, we need to get http requests in Python to use the Windows Certificate Store.
 Installing the [pip_system_certs](https://pypi.org/project/pip-system-certs/) package does just that:

 ```
 pip install pip_system_certs